 Monday was our last full day and the only day I spent really seeing the city of Seattle.
 Drew and I went on an Underground Tour and learned some history of Seattle.
 (Did you know that they, too, had a great fire?
 In 1889.)
 We walked through Pike’s Place (pictured above) but it was crowded with tourists so we didn’t stay long.

 Not pictured: Breakfast at 14 Carrot Cafe.

-After Vera got off work, we went for a hike at Discovery Park with her husband and Drew.
-It’s a beautiful spot on the Puget Sound with lots of trails and beautiful views.
+After Vera got off work, we went for a hike at Discovery Park with Drew and Vera’s husband Neil.
+It’s a beautiful spot on Puget Sound with lots of trails and beautiful views.
 It’s also the site of the music video for Hunger Strike by Temple of the Dog.
 We walked the 2.8-mile loop trail.

 Not pictured: Delicious sandwiches for dinner from Geo’s Cuban & Creole Cafe.